Jie Zhuang

 Research Interests

-Eighteenth-Century literature and culture; The Novel; Gothic literature; Women’s Literature; Gender and Feminist studies; Postcolonial Studies; Composition Pedagogy
+Eighteenth-Century British Literature and Culture; Women's Literature; China and the Global Eighteenth Century; The Novel, Gothic Literature; Gender and Feminist studies; Postcolonial Studies; Composition Pedagogy

 Publications